aalfiann/directus-custom/README.md

 1. **Develop Your Extension**:
 Add your custom code and logic to your extension directory.
 You can use the provided examples as a reference.
 2. **Test Your Extension**:
-Run "./build.sh" to build , move and start project with your extension.
+Run "npm start" it will build, move and start project with your extension.

 Follow Official Documentation Here [Directus Bundle Extension](https://docs.directus.io/extensions/bundles.html)